 We require fifteen credits in psychology (typically satisfied with five classes of three credits each).
 These 15 credits must include at least 1 semester of Statistics and 1 semester of (laboratory) Experimental Psychology.
 There are many students in our program who have undergraduate degrees in subjects other than psychology, so that in itself is not a problem; in fact, we like to see a diversity of backgrounds.
 However, all applicants must take at least 15 undergraduate credits in psychology.
 Please note: Both the General and the Psychology GRE are not required for Fall 2022 admissions.
 For more info, see FAQ on the GRE below.

 What do you mean by Experimental Psychology?

 One of the things we look for in a potential applicant is some kind of experience with research, either through working on a research project (e.g., at a hospital) or through a course that focuses on research "methods"--that is, a course that includes data collection and/or analysis, and in which you learn about research design.
 Sometimes these courses are called "Research Methods" or some equivalent, rather than "Experimental".
 The admissions committee looks carefully at each application and at your specific coursework and research experience when evaluating your application.

-What GRE scores and GPA do I need to meet admissions requirements?
+What GPA do I need to meet admissions requirements?

 There are no official minimum GPAs.
 The most accurate information we can give is that most students have high GPAs (over 3.2), but there are always exceptions.